agb32/cosmadoc/docs/source/gpu.md

 ## MI300X

-The MI300X node has 8x GPUs, and is available in the mi300x slurm partition.
+The MI300X node has 8x GPUs, and is available in the mi300x slurm partition, or the cosma8-draper partition for DiRAC allocated resources (higher priority).

 The AMD ROCm software stack is installed.

 Any codes currently using CUDA will need to be HIP-ified by running the hipify script provided as part of ROCm.
 Fine tuning may be necessary to optimise performance.

 To get interactive access you could use `srun -p mi300x -A do018 -t 10 --pty /bin/bash`, and if you want exclusive access to the GPUs (e.g. for benchmarking), use the `--exclusive` flag.
+Or `srun -p cosma8-draper -A DIRACPROJECT -t 10 --pty bash`.

-There was a DiRAC hackathon in April 2025 focused on AMD GPUs, which was very relevant to any users of this system.
+There have been multiple DiRAC hackathons focused on AMD GPUs, which was very relevant to any users of this system.
 There will be future hackathons - watch out for them!

 ## MI300A